How to Grow Apple Trees at Home?

 Can apples grow in cold climates?

-Yes, apples can grow in cold climates, as long as they receive enough chill hours (temperatures between freezing to 7 degrees Celsius) during the winter to break dormancy and initiate flowering.
-The amount of chill hours required varies depending on the variety but generally ranges from 300 to 1000 hours.
+Yes, apples can grow in cold climates, as long as they receive enough chill hours (temperatures between freezing and 7 degrees Celsius) during the winter to break dormancy and initiate flowering.

 How long will an apple tree take to bear its first fruit?